drexelforchrist/CollegiateLinkAPI/README.md

 This is a PHP API for interfacing with CollegiateLink, a service available to universities from CampusLabs, for managing Student Organizations.
 This API is not in any way authorised, approved, or supported by CampusLabs.

-# License
+## License

 Don't break laws.
 Don't break your institution's terms of use.
-Don't attempt to use this to access data that isn't meant for you (such atrtempts won't work anyway).
+Don't attempt to use this to access data that isn't meant for you (such attempts won't work anyway).
 Otherwise, use this however you want at your own risk.
 The contributors take no responsibility for your behavior.

 If you expand or improve this API, you must at least consider submitting a pull request.

-# Motivation
+## Motivation

 To campus leaders, CollegiateLink is difficult to use for meaningful productivity.
 For instance, there's no way to integrate it with a student organization's external website.
 This API is meant to help fix that.
 Essentially, this API simply mimics user actions.

-# Prerequisites
+## Prerequisites

  - PHP >5.0
  - some idea of how to write PHP.

-# Use
+## Use

 Before you can use the API in a meaningful way, you need to authenticate yourself as an authorized user.
 If you're just doing this as a stand-alone project, you'll likely find it easiest to use the included aCurl and dom-parser submodules (both of which are required for this API) to emulate a user in a browser.

-## Authentication
+### Authentication

 First, you must authenticate yourself with your school's authentication system.
 The maintainers of this project are affiliated with Drexel University, and for us, authentication is completely handled by the following 'authenticate' function: (which is effective, but has lots of room for improvement.)